Eleven-Miles/wp-auto-updater/README.md

-# wp-auto-updater
+# em-auto-updater
-Tool for automatically running plugin updates to a branch for review
+A PHP Wordpress package using the WP CLI to streamline plugin and core updates